Geometry of fully augmented links in doubled 3-manifolds: Introduction

-The recent paper ~\cite{FuchsPurcellStewart} generalises the construction of fully augmented links to lie on higher genus surfaces, in arbitrary ambient 3-manifolds, by starting with a circle packing on the conformal boundary of any infinite volume hyperbolic 3-manifold, and building a fully augmented link from the given data.
-The links were used to produce knots and links converging geometrically to infinite volume hyperbolic 3-manifolds.
+Our starting point is the recent paper ~\cite{FuchsPurcellStewart}, which generalises the construction of fully augmented links to lie on higher genus surfaces in ambient 3-manifolds distinct from the 3-sphere, by starting with a circle packing on the conformal boundary of any infinite volume hyperbolic 3-manifold, and building a fully augmented link from the given data.
+Such links were used to produce knots and links converging geometrically to infinite volume hyperbolic 3-manifolds.
 This paper complements~\cite{FuchsPurcellStewart} by examining more carefully the geometry of generalised fully augmented links.
-However here, we begin more topologically.
-Starting with a topological definition, we show that the defining conditions lead to geometric consequences, including the existence of a circle packing in an appropriate setting.
-We prove that the links have bounded cusp geometry, and we give lower bounds on their volumes.
+However, here we start with a topological definition, and show that the defining conditions lead to geometric consequences, including the existence of a circle packing in an appropriate setting.
+We prove that, as in the classical setting, the links have bounded cusp geometry, and we give lower bounds on their volumes.

-The fully augmented links that we construct lie on a doubled 3-manifold.
-Given a compact 3-manifold $M$ with a single boundary component, the \emph{double of $M$}, denoted $\calD(M)$ is the closed manifold obtained by gluing two copies of $M$ by the identity along $\bdy M$.
-The fully augmented links will lie on $\bdy M\subset \calD(M)$.
-More generally, if $M$ has multiple boundary components, we can double across a subset $\Sigma\subset \bdy M$, with the double in this case denoted $\calD_\Sigma(M)$.
-The key point is that by embedding the links symmetrically in a 3-manifold with reflection symmetry, we obtain rigid geometric properties that can be read off the diagram.
-The main results are as follows.
+We define fully augmented links carefully in Section~\ref{Sec:ConstFullAug}.
+Briefly, they consist of link components embedded in the projection plane, ``augmented'' by unknots encircling two strands (called \emph{knot strands}), possibly with half-twists; see Figure~\ref{Fig:HalfTwist}.
+The fully augmented links that we construct lie on a doubled 3-manifold: Given a compact 3-manifold $M$ with a surface $\Sigma\subseteq\bdy M$, let $\calD_\Sigma(M)$ denote the double; see Definition~\ref{Def:DoubledManifold}.
+The fully augmented links will lie in a neighbourhood of $\Sigma\subset \calD_\Sigma(M)$.
+The key point is that by embedding the links symmetrically in a 3-manifold with reflective symmetry, we obtain rigid geometric properties that can be read off the diagram, just as in the classical case.